awilliams/awilliams.github.io/_posts/2014-01-11-rtanque-getting-started.markdown

 **Gun Energy**.
 If this value is below zero, you cannot fire shells.
 If you fire fast shells, your gun energy depletes more quickly than slower shells.

 **Radar**.
 It is useful to detect the position of other tanks. `#radar` can be treated like an array of [`Radar::Reflection`](http://rubydoc.info/github/awilliams/RTanque/master/RTanque/Bot/Radar/Reflection) instances.
+A reflection contains the name, distance, and heading of the detected tank.
 Depending on the heading of your radar, you will be able to detect some or no tanks.

 **Example**.
-Like before, we will modify the `#tick!` method of our tank to try out some sensing methods.
+Like before, we will modify the `#tick!` method of your tank to try out some sensing methods.

 Change the `#tick!` method of your tank to something to the following:
 {% highlight ruby %}